This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place a small handful of corn tortillas or tortilla chips into the bottoms of the bowls.
-Pour ladlefuls of soup over the chips in the bowls and top with desired garnishes, like cilantro, sour cream, cheese, avocado, and of course lots of tortilla chips!
+• Ladle the soup into bowls and top with desired garnishes, like cilantro, shredded cheese, avocado, and of course lots of tortilla chips!

 Notes